thederr/thederr/README.md

 - 👋 Hi, I’m @thederr
-- 👀 I’m interested in ... front end development with React and anything associated with AWS.
+- 👀 I’m interested in ... front end development with Vue and anything associated with AWS.
-- 🌱 I’m currently learning ... how to utilize Flask with React
+- 🌱 I’m currently learning ... how to utilize Vue with AWS Amplify
-- 💞️ I’m looking to collaborate on ... anything that sounds cool and worth the journey.
+- 💞️ I’m looking to collaborate on ... training for BJJ tournaments.
 - 📫 How to reach me ... find me running around fairmont at 4:30am.

 <!---